HomeSpecialties › Pathology

 How overseas-trained pathology doctors get recognised

-Overseas-trained pathologists are assessed by the RCPA for comparability to an Australian-trained pathologist, with the AMC verifying qualifications and the Medical Board (via AHPRA) making the registration decision.
-The College uses three outcomes: substantially comparable applicants work as a specialist pathologist under peer review for up to 12 months and may then be granted Fellowship; partially comparable applicants complete the assessments and exam components the College deems necessary (some may be exempted based on prior training) while working in an accredited laboratory; not-comparable applicants — those who would need more than two years of further assessment — are directed to the AMC examination process instead.
+Overseas-trained pathologists are assessed by the RCPA for comparability to an Australian-trained pathologist, with the AMC verifying qualifications and the Medical Board (via AHPRA) deciding registration.
+Substantially comparable applicants work under peer review for up to 12 months and may then be granted Fellowship; partially comparable applicants complete the assessments and exam components the College deems necessary while working in an accredited laboratory; not-comparable applicants — those needing more than two years of further assessment — are directed to the AMC examination process instead.

 See the RCPA — Specialist International Medical Graduates and our IMG internship guide.